Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Notice verse 2 states Satan’s “spirit…works in the children of disobedience.”
 The devil is a spirit and he has power—through his spirit—to influence humanity toward disobedience!
 His spirit sends moods, feelings and attitudes of hostility into people’s minds, bringing disobedience.
 The devil has enormous power of influence, allowing him to send thoughts of deceit, anger, pride, hatred, greed, envy and more, directly into people’s thinking!

-Satan, as this world’s god (read II Corinthians 4:4), has seduced the masses of supposed Christianity into rejecting God’s supreme purpose, involving obedience to Him—so that they can follow the permissive false christ, so popularly worshipped and believed today, to a false salvation.
+Satan, as this world’s god (read II Corinthians 4:4), has seduced the masses of supposed Christianity into rejecting God’s supreme purpose—that involves obedience to Him—so that they can follow the permissive false christ, so popularly worshipped and believed today.